-Results: Seven meta-analysis were included into reviewed.
-Acetylsalicylic Acid began at 16≤weeks significantly reduced IUGR in women; but it was not effective in the subgroups of women who took acetylsalicylic Acid when they had gestational age of more than 16 weeks.
-One meta-analysis showed that Acetylsalicylic Acid were superior to control group in decreasing of IUGR in East Asians (OR=0.36).
-While, any significant effectiveness were not in non-East Asians (OR = 0.85).
-According to one meta-analysis, a dose-response effect of Acetylsalicylic Acid (p=0.04) on IUGR were observed if Acetylsalicylic Acid began at 16≤ weeks.
-However, a dose-response effect (p= 0.95) were not seen if women started when they were in gestational age more than 16 weeks.
+Results: Finally eight meta-analysis were included in the review.
+Acetylsalicylic acid begun at 16≤weeks significantly reduced IUGR in women; but it was not effective in the subgroups of women who took acetylsalicylic acid when they had gestational age of more than 16 weeks.
+One meta-analysis showed that acetylsalicylic acid was superior to control group in decreasing of IUGR in East Asians (OR=0.36); while no significant effectiveness was observed in non-East Asians (OR = 0.85).
+According to one meta-analysis, a dose-response effect of acetylsalicylic acid (p=0.04) on IUGR was observed if it was begun at 16≤ weeks.
+However, a dose-response effect (p= 0.95) was not seen if women started acetylsalicylic acid when they were in gestational age more than 16 weeks.